warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-oapp/test/run-a-local-chain.md

 ## Overview

-This guide explains how run a local chain for development and testing purposes.
+This guide explains how to run a local chain for development and testing purposes.

 ## Prerequisites